msesia/msesia.github.io/_pages/consulting.md

 Over the past several years, I’ve provided statistical consulting across academia, industry, and publishing.
 My experience spans a range of real-world applications—from analyzing government crime data for a published nonfiction book, to developing modern, research-grade inference tools for a global pharmaceutical company.

-I got my start in consulting as a PhD student at Stanford, where I participated in (and later led) the Statistics Department’s consulting workshop.
+I began consulting as a PhD student at Stanford, where I participated in (and later led) the Statistics Department’s consulting workshop.
 Since then, I’ve collaborated on numerous applied biomedical research projects that have led to peer-reviewed publications.
 In 2020, I received Stanford’s Jerome H. Friedman Applied Statistics Dissertation Award, which recognizes the best PhD thesis in applied statistics each year.

-My consulting work is grounded in the same principles that guide my research: practical, reliable statistical analysis using cutting-edge methods tailored to each client’s needs.
+My consulting work is grounded in the same principles that guide my research: practical, reliable statistical analysis using cutting-edge methods tailored to each problem’s needs.